 The equity curve is imperfect and does not show an eventual overfitting problem.
 In short, this strategy is acceptable and looks ready to launch on a real trading account.
 [IRONY]

-Now I will compare the performance of this strategy run on the IS period with the result on the OOS period.
+Now, I will compare the performance of this strategy during the IS period with the result during the OOS period.

 Win in the past but lose in the future

-I will run this fantastic trading strategy on the OOS period, that is to say, from July 13, 2021, until December 01, 2021, to validate its efficiency.
+I will run this fantastic trading strategy during the OOS period, that is to say, from July 13, 2021, until December 01, 2021, to validate its efficiency.

 Out of the sample validation

-Here is the result of the strategy applied on the OOS period:
+Here is the result of the strategy applied during the OOS period:

 How to find the fair optimization of a trading system?

-I will explain to you how to process to find the fair optimization of a trading strategy.
-That is to say, finding an optimization that will win in the future.
+I will explain how to process a trading strategy to find a fair optimization —that is, an optimization that will win in the future.

 Deteriorate the equity curve of the backtest

-Over the many optimization tests of trading systems that I made, I realized an amazing phenomenon: the more a backtest is winning in the past, the more it will lose in the future.
+Over the many optimization tests of trading systems that I made, I realized an amazing phenomenon: the more a backtest is winning in the past, the more it will lose.

 Under-optimize the stop-loss and the target